Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/A Church with a View.md

 *Location: Trap (motivation: to deny escape)*

-The church is known for its many stained glass windows depicting scenes of the battle between St. George and The Dragon of Lasia.
-This provides some particularly dangerous forms for the ghost to take, such armoured knights wielding swords, armoured horses ready to trample, winged angels of ill intent, saints in a swirl of sharp-edged robes, an evil-eyed Mary with a mouth of razor teeth, a vengeful Jesus ready for a knife fight, and of course The Dragon of Lasia itself.
+The church is known for its [[many]] stained glass windows depicting scenes of the battle between St. George and The Dragon of Lasia.
+This provides some particularly dangerous forms for the ghost to take, such armoured knights wielding swords, armoured horses ready to trample, winged angels of ill intent, saints in a swirl of [[Sharp]]-edged robes, an evil-eyed Mary with a mouth of razor teeth, a vengeful Jesus ready for a knife fight, and of course The Dragon of Lasia itself.

 The church is now intersects with a space between realities.
 Anyone who looks out the windows sees the realm of ghosts.
 Each color of glass gives a different view of a strange landscape and swirling mass of ghosts, each tinted by the color of the glass. **Powers:**

 • **Locked In**: Once the door to the church has been closed, those inside are trapped.
 Opening the door again reveals the ethereal landscape of the ghost world.
-The church returns to the normal world when the ghost is destroyed or if [[the hunters]] can pull off some appropriate **[[big magic]]**.
+The church returns to the normal world when the ghost is destroyed or if [[the hunters]] can pull off some appropriate **[[Big Magic]]**.

 **Custom Move:**

-**When you smash a window**, roll +Stat (usually Tough, but may be another depending on the hunter’s approach):
+**When you smash a window**, roll +Stat (usually [[Tough]], but may be another depending on the hunter’s approach):

 On a 10+, the window is no more.